bytebase/bytebase.com-old/content/blog/introducing-terraform-bytebase-provider.md

   - **Sensitive data**: It allows you to mark specific table columns as sensitive to anonymize the data.
   - **Database access control**: It offers the ability to grant developers database access permission.

-Taking the database access control policy as an example, the environment `prod` is marked as a protected environment, all databases in this environment are disallowed to developers via SQL Editor. we can grant developers access permission to the database `employee` in the environment `prod` by Terraform Bytebase Provider.
-Currently, the database allowlist is empty.
+Taking the database access control policy as an example, the environment `prod` is marked as a protected environment, and by default, all databases in this environment are inaccessible to developers via SQL Editor.
+You need to add specific databases to the allo list to grant their access permission to developers.
+Initially, the allowlist is empty like the one below.
 ![before-terraform-config](/static/blog/introducing-terraform-bytebase-provider/before-terraform-config.webp)

 The code block below demonstrates how to grant developers access permission to the database `employee` in the environment `prod`: